Turnage-Digital/Holmes/docs/DEV_SETUP.md

     - Credentials: `admin` / `password`

 The `DevelopmentDataSeeder` hosted service ensures an Admin user and demo customer exist whenever you run in Development.***

+5. **Observability**
+    - Metrics: Prometheus-compatible scrape endpoint lives at `https://localhost:5001/metrics`.
+Point Grafana Agent (or another collector) at that URL to power the dashboards.
+    - Traces: set `OpenTelemetry__Exporter__Endpoint` (for example `http://localhost:4317`) to stream traces to your OTLP collector.
+Leave it unset to run purely locally.

+6. **Runbooks & Verification**
+    - See `docs/RUNBOOKS.md` for database reset, projection verification, and observability hookup procedures you can follow (or share with teammates) without spelunking through source.